9 Interesting Facts About Bamboo

 With a dense network of interwoven rhizome roots, bamboo firmly holds topsoil in place.
 The plant’s unique anchoring structure makes it superior for erosion control.
 Throughout Africa and Asia, strategically planted bamboo forests are grown to protect slopes, creek walls, riverbanks and dam walls.
 The root structure is so strong that during an earthquake, people will be safe inside of a bamboo grove.

-In the natural disaster-prone area of the Eastern Visayas region of the Philippines, the Department of Environment and Natural Resources (DENR) promotes planting bamboo as a riverbank-compatible plant to help mitigate landslides.
+In the Philippines’ natural disaster-prone Eastern Visayas region, the Department of Environment and Natural Resources (DENR) promotes planting bamboo as a riverbank-compatible plant to help mitigate landslides in the affected areas.
 That’s because bamboo can stabilize vulnerable regions, prevent mudslides and protect against natural disasters.

 7. Bamboo Boasts More Than 1,600 Diverse Species

 When you think of bamboo, you probably picture a tall green plant made of hollow cylindrical poles.
-That’s certainly accurate, but more than 1,600 species of bamboo exist worldwide in hot and cold environments.
+That’s certainly accurate, but more than 1,600 bamboo species exist worldwide in hot and cold environments.

 The appearance of bamboo plants varies widely, from variegated to striped to multicolored.
 A few varieties, such as the Phyllostachys heteroclada “water bamboo” plant, aren’t hollow at all, growing with solid stems to grow in wet soil.
 Additionally, bamboo comes in wildly different sizes and shapes, from the Amazon rain forest’s diminutive bamboo that grows no larger than a pencil to Asia’s colossal canopies of timber bamboo.